|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 If you want your enrollment forms to use 100% of your final salary, you must notify the retirement office.
 Your enrollment forms will not be sent until your employer reports the final salary information.
 Your retirement benefit payments will be delayed but paid retroactive.

 NOTE: Members must complete purchase of service credit agreements before retirement.
-If a member retires prior to full payment, service credit will be granted in proportion to the actual payments made.
+If a member retires prior to full payment, service credit will be granted in proportion to the actual principal payments made.

 Payment of Retirement Benefits